mwerle/Oolite_old/tests/mac-build-clean/README.txt

 If you show off about it being much faster on your machine, I'll force you to do it nightly.

+Because it builds a debug build for each supported architecture, and the build process involves running code-generation tools, it must be run on a 64-bit Intel system with Rosetta installed.

 If you plan on running this, I suggest excluding the enclosing directory from Time Machine backups.